 In the world of business, there is never a perfect time to start.
 Even in ideal conditions, a business may not survive.
 However, some of the most successful businesses have emerged from challenging circumstances and economic hardship.
 It's logical, really.
 If a business can thrive during tough times, it demonstrates resilience and the ability to overcome future difficulties.
 So, don't wait for the perfect moment.
 Take the leap and give your business every chance at success.

 So to help you get started, we’ve pulled together an 8-step beginner’s guide, with insider tips to give you a head start.

 The first thing you’ll want to do before making any investment is do your research, diligently.
 Spend a few weeks (or even months) getting a deeper understanding of the broader food service landscape, your customer target, latest trends, and competitors, and start writing a business plan for your investors.
 Think of it as exploring your 4C’s: customer, consumer, channel, and context.

 For this, you’ll want to:

-- Define your restaurant style: Are you thinking of opening a bakery, coffeeshop, quick-service, fast-casual or full-service dining restaurant?
-Each one of these channels requires their own unique approach, operating hours and investment, so make sure to pick one that suits you as an individual, and the work schedule that you’ll want to have.
+- Define your restaurant style: Are you thinking of opening a bakery, coffee shop, quick-service, fast-casual, or full-service dining restaurant?
+Each one of these channels requires its unique approach, operating hours, and investment, so make sure to pick one that suits you as an individual and the work schedule that you’ll want to have.

 Once you have your business plan in place, go out into the world – and test it.
 Find some of your target customers and ask them for their thoughts and impressions.
 This could be as simple as polling a handful of people off the street to a full-blown market research study.